-One of your employees receives an urgent email from a supplier, and they click it – and boom, your entire business could be compromised by a spoofing attack.
+What if one of your employees receives an urgent email from a supplier, and clicks it – and boom, your entire business could be compromised by a spoofing attack?

 But we’ve got you covered with our list of nine best anti-spoofing practices you need to educate your staff on now.

 What is Spoofing?

 Much like a phishing attack, spoofing is a cybercrime that occurs when an attacker masquerades as a reputable brand or person in order to obtain sensitive data.
 Spoofing attacks impersonate and exploit the identity of the victim’s contacts, major brands, or the addresses of legitimate websites.

 Here are some common signs to help your employees spot a spoofing attack:

 - Generic email domain: If you receive an email that seems legitimate but is coming from an address at a free email provider — for example email@example.com — chances are it’s a spoofed email.

 - Generic greeting: Most companies will refer to you by name, so be cautious of emails that start with “Dear customer” or your email username.

 - Asking for personal information: Usually, companies have all the information that they need and won’t email you to request sensitive data.
 If this happens, you may be targeted by a spoofing attack.